Saaquib-Motiwala/Aim-Booster-Bot/README.md

     * pyautogui
     * pywin32

-    You need to use pip in Termnal / Command Prompt to install the modules
+    You need to use [pip](https://pip.pypa.io/en/stable/) in Terminal / Command Prompt to install the modules
     ```bash
     pip install pyautogui
     pip install keyboard